 Valve repair and bioprosthetic valve replacement are part of a strategy to ensure that patients with BAV get back on their feet as quickly as possible without compromising their future needs.

 When valve replacement is performed without another surgery requiring sternotomy, Cleveland Clinic surgeons perform the procedure minimally invasively (Figures 1 and 2).

 “With a sternal-sparing right thoracotomy or minimally invasive ‘J’ incision, patients are back to normal activity faster,” Dr. Svensson explains.
 “Because less scar tissue forms after minimally invasive operations, patients’ risk is lower if they need an operation later.
 Should the patient need reoperation in the future, we know we can do it very safely.
 In the meantime, they can lead a totally normal life.”

 Figure 1.
 A CT with 3-D reconstruction allows surgeons to choose the optimal incision and plan for the safest operation.
 Here, a sternal-sparing minithoracotomy incision allowed excellent access to the aortic valve.

 Figure 2.
 Many patients needing isolated aortic valve replacement are eligible for a sternal-sparing approach with a 5- to 6-cm incision in the right chest.

 Why biological valve use is poised to grow

 While avoiding reoperation has been the major impetus to implant mechanical valves in younger patients, decreasing mortality rates for cardiac reoperation and the development of valve-in-valve transcatheter technology have altered this perception.

-“Newer valves hold the promise of better long-term durability in younger patients,” Dr. Svensson notes.
+“Newer valves hold the promise of better long-term durability in younger patients,” he notes.
 “In addition, we are able to successfully place a new transcatheter aortic valve in a previously replaced valve by remote access via the groin.”